 Variations

-- Add a pinch of red pepper flakes to give your sauce a subtle kick of heat.
+- Add a pinch of red pepper flakes if you like a little heat to balance the richness of the tomato sauce.

 Storage